d0-labs/aks-azure-keyvault/README.md

 * `resourceGroup` is the name in which the KeyVault resides
 * `subscriptionId` is the KeyVault's subscription ID
 * `tenantId` is the Azure Tenant ID
-* `objects` lists the secrets/keys/certificates from the specified KeyVault in `keyvaultName` to be made available to the `Pod` or `Deployment`.
+* `objects` lists the secrets/keys/certificates from the specified KeyVault in `keyvaultName` to be made available to the `Pod`.

-The `Pod` or `Deployment` in turn access the secrets by mounting them as volumes, like this:
+The `Pod` in turn access the secrets by mounting them as volumes, like this:

 Sample deployment: